 What song best describes your entrepreneurial journey?
 My First Song by Jay Z

-What wild success looks like: nut milking empire with a crazy awesome office where there are different rooms for different learning styles and moods.
+What wild success looks like: A nut milking empire with a crazy awesome office where there are different rooms for different learning styles and moods.
 In a nutshell, the ability to contribute to the world in a meaningful way.

 Your favorite local business: There are too many to pick just one but I super love Spela Cosmetics.
 They have an extra dope vegan matte lipstick that rocks my world.